singnet/dev-portal/docs/development/local-singularitynet.md

 ---

-This tutorial describes the process of building and deploying a fully functional local SingularityNET environment.
-In such an environment, one can publish services, call them and have full control over a local test blockchain network.
+This tutorial describes the process of launching a fully functional local SingularityNET environment.
+You can publish services, call them and have full control over a local blockchain network for development and testing.

 ## Install prerequisites

 This document describes the process of the environment setup in Ubuntu 18.04.
 Some commands can be different under other linux distributions.

 > TIP: [Here](/docs/all/mpe/front-to-back-examples/scripts/example1) you can find an instruction how to run SingularityNet platform locally inside a docker container, and how to run simple front-to-back example in it.

 ### Go toolset

 - Go 1.10+
 - Dep 0.4.1+
 - Go Protobuf Compiler